 Categories

 Dave Schechter (MSJ78)

-An FBI informant called Amy Schechter “a regular ten–minute egg.”
-In other words, hard–boiled.
-The New York Times said that Amy became “one of the most ardent among the New York radicals.”
-A Jewish columnist called her “one of the few genuinely idealistic Communists; she lives up to her ideals in her private life, sharing what she has with others less fortunate.”
+An FBI informant labeled Amy “a regular ten-minute egg” (as in hard-boiled).
+The New York Times called her “one of the most ardent among the New York radicals.”
+A Jewish columnist wrote that she was “one of the few genuinely idealistic Communists; she lives up to her ideals in her private life, sharing what she has with others less fortunate.”

+Categories